- Project Portfolio Management (PPM) is essential to keeping a pulse on your organization’s projects

 Data is the lifeblood of every organization of any size.
 You wouldn’t run your account receivables without a ironclad accounting software solution.
 It’s the same for projects.
 If you can’t easily and immediately find out where your projects are at, your organization could be at risk, and you wouldn’t know it.

 Project Portfolio Management is essential to the proper functioning of your projects.
 Your organization needs PPM as the system of record for your projects to ensure the health of your project portfolios.
 Generally, organizations deploy PPM software solutions to create the framework that ensures the right projects are selected and project progress monitors are in place so management can feel sure that everything is running smoothly.

-The PPM process should provide an aggregate portfolio view of all project plans for big picture analysis.
-Project Portfolio Management software should also offer visibility into data at the project level.
+Your PPM solution process must provide an aggregate portfolio view of all project plans for big picture analysis.
+But it also should offer visibility into data at the project level.

-Project level management within the overall PPM process effectively handles problems and identifies patterns with issue tracking to ensure timeliness of portfolio goals.
+Another required facet, the Project Portfolio Management issue tracking process, enables project level management to effectively handle problems and identify patterns to ensure the timeliness of portfolio goals.

-A Project Management Portfolio Management process should provision for the following capabilities:
+To achieve these goals, your Project Management Portfolio Management solution should enable the following capabilities: